Universally Kuratowski-Ulam spaces and open-open games: The main results

-The authors of the paper \cite{dkz} ask ( Question 4.3 ) if a player has a winning strategy in the game $G$ if, and only if, the same player has a winning strategy in the game $G_7$.
-The author of paper \cite{sch} shown that if $\cov(\mathcal M)<\mathfrak{d}$ the answer is NO. We show that games $G$ and $G_7$ are not equivalent.
+The authors of the paper \cite{dkz} posed a question (Question 4.3): \textit{Does a player have a winning strategy in the game $G$ if and only if the same player has a winning strategy in the game $G_7$.} The author of paper \cite{sch} showed that if $\cov(\mathcal M)<\mathfrak{d}$ the answer is NO. We show that games $G$ and $G_7$ are not equivalent.

 \begin{corollary} The game $G$ is not equivalent to the game $G_7$ \end{corollary}